 '''

-FieldConvert -r 2,3,-1,2 test.xml test.fld test.dat
+FieldConvert -r -2,3,-1,2 test.xml test.fld test.dat

 '''

-where $\neg \mathbf{r}$ defines the range option of the FieldConvert utility, the two first numbers define the range in x direction and the the third and fourth number specify the y range.
-A sub-range of a 3D domain can also be specified.
-For doing so, a third set of numbers has to be provided to define the z range.
+where -r defines the range option of the field convert utility, the two first numbers define the range in x direction and the the third and forth number specify the y range.
+The a 3D part of the domain, a third set of numbers has to be provided to define the z range.
+For calculating the vorticity in a specified part of the computational domain, the following command line can be run: